The oven doesn’t even need to be turned on for these chunky and sweet Coconut Pecan Cookies!

 There is nothing better than chewy homemade cookies that are also soft and easy to make.
 These are so decadent they taste almost like delicious macaroons.
 Whip up these cookies for the next party, without breaking a sweat, and your friends will thank you!

 No Bake Coconut Pecan Cookies

-Pin it to your COOKIES BOARD to save it for later!
+Pin it to your DESSERTS to SAVE it for later!

 What is Soft-Ball Stage?

 Soft-ball stage is a candy-making term used to describe when a drop of the candy mixture is dropped in cold water and forms a soft ball that flattens when you press it.
 This is easier than you think- just keep a cup of cold water next to the stovetop to test it!